HuygensING/alexandria-workshop-notebooks/README.md

 ## run the alexandria-markup-notebook + dependencies using docker-compose
 1. download the [docker-compose.yml](https://raw.githubusercontent.com/HuygensING/alexandria-workshop-notebooks/master/docker-compose.yml) file
 1. move to the directory containing `docker-compose.yml`
+1. run `docker-machine ip` to find out your docker-machine IP address.
 2. replace `192.168.99.100` in lines 10 and 21 by your docker-machine IP address.
 3. replace `/c/Users/bramb/work` in line 33 with a local directory
+3. if port 80 is already in use, replace `80` in line 27 with an available port number ()>1000)
 4. save your docker-compose.yml
 5. run `docker-compose pull && docker-compose up`
 6. open a browser and go to http://192.168.99.100, with `192.168.99.100` replaced by your docker-machine IP address.
+If you changed the port in step 6, add ':' + the new port number to the url.
 7. click on `examples` and run the `markup-init` notebook
 8. on the `markup-init` notebook, change the `server_url` and `lates_server_url` to the `BASE_URI`s defined in the `docker-compose.yml` for the `alexandria` and `latex` services, respectively.
 9. now you can run the notebook.